efrecon/dew/README.md

   [lope]: https://github.com/Crazybus/lope

 **Note**: This project uses git [submodules], use one of the two commands to make sure you have a copy of the submodules.
+Without the modules, the main script will not even start!

 ```shell
 git clone --recursive https://github.com/efrecon/docker-images.git